 Fill out an application for Interlock Limited Driving Privilege.

-Take these documents to the clerk of court in the country where you were originally charged.
+Take these documents to the Clerk of Court in the county where you were originally charged.

 Pay $100.
 You will receive your limited driving privilege.

-Take your copy of the privilege and your vehicle to a local DMV, who will verify that your interlock is installed.
+Take your copy of the privilege and your vehicle to a local DMV, which will verify that your interlock is installed.

 An ignition interlock (IID) is about $3 per day on average in North Carolina, but what you are paying for goes beyond the device.
 LifeSafer IIDs are tested and calibrated for accuracy before ever going out the door.

 Our customer service and reporting specialists are also part of LifeSafer’s value to our customers.
 Your local authorized North Carolina installation center is constantly updating their training and calibration service so your program runs smoothly and we can install an interlock on any vehicle.
 There is a lot riding on your device working properly and LifeSafer invests in accuracy and ease of use.